-The Consumer's Social Situation
+Social Situation

-The social situation you're in can significantly affect what you will buy, how much of it, and when.
-Perhaps you have seen Girl Scouts selling cookies outside grocery stores and other retail establishments and purchased nothing from them.
-But what if your neighbor's daughter is selling the cookies?
-Are you going to turn her down, or be a friendly neighbor and buy a box (or two)?
+The social situation you're in can significantly affect your purchase behavior.
+Perhaps you have seen Girl Scouts selling cookies outside grocery stores and other retail establishments and purchased nothing from them, but what if your neighbor's daughter is selling the cookies?
+Are you going to turn her down or be a friendly neighbor and buy a box (or two)?